threefoldfoundation/info_sdk/src/3bot_sysadmin/3bot_deployer.md

 ### Name Your 3Bot

 This name will be used to identify this 3Bot.
-Keep in mind that this name will also be used as your 3Bot's subdomain (a part of your 3Bot's web address
+Keep in mind that this name will also be used as your 3Bot's subdomain (a part of your 3Bot's web address).

 ![](./img/threebot_1_getname.png)

 ### Choose the 3Bot Configuration

+The 3Bot comes in 3 sizes.
+Depending on the intensity you intend to use this hosted 3Bot, choose the flavour that best fits your needs.
+Example: people intending to develop within the 3Bot might need more resources available.
+The flavor can still be changed after deployment.

 ![](./img/threebot_1b_deployer_info.png)

 ### Introduce a SSH key (optional)

 If you intend to ssh into your 3Bot container, the ssh key can be provided in the next step.
+Evidently, please also keep this key securely on your local machine.
+If you loose it, you will loose the capability to ssh into the container.

 ![](./img/threebot_1c_ssh_key.png)

 ### Select the Back Up & Restore Password

 Your 3Bot has a backup and restore feature accessible on the dashboard.
+A password protects these capabilities, please store it safely or remember it well.

 ![](./img/threebot_1a_recovery_secret_key.png)